KezzaMcFezza/DefconExpanded/docs/audio_preferences.md

 - Why not just turn down the master volume?

   - Lowering master works but penalizes loudness all the time.
-Headroom + limiter/attenuation preserves full loudness for normal play and intervenes only when necessary.
+Headroom (when enabled) plus limiter/attenuation preserves full loudness for normal play and intervenes only when necessary.

 - Why did SDL and DS have different “safe” master values before?